augustluhrs/BrokenGhost/RG_JulyMap/README.md

 - Possible Add-ons
   - Some kind of map interface that allows NPC images to be clicked and dragged around the map

+- Arnab
+  - new region imgs to insert
+  - adjust the positioning of the new regions